hendriau/hendriau.github.io/content/authors/SageSigler/_index.md

 user_groups:
 - Professional Research Assistants
 ---
 Greetings!
 My name is Sage.
-I am a graduate student in the Department of Mathematical and Statistical Sciences at CU Denver.
-I received my BS in Mathematics in 2020 and am currently pursuing my Master's in Statistics.
+I received my MS in Statistics from CU Denver and my BS in Mathematics with a minor in Art from the University of New Orleans.
 I am from the beautiful city of New Orleans and love any excuse to put on a costume.
-My other passions include Irish dance (which I've been doing for 13 years now!), bouldering, art, card games, and reading.
+Aside from biostatistical research, my other passions include Irish dance, art, card games, and reading.